zS1L3NT/ts-npm-ytmusic-api/docs/guides/usage/getArtistSongs.md

 # Getting an artist's songs

-`getArtistSongs()` will fetch you information about a specific artist's songs by it's ID.
+`getArtistSongs()` will fetch you information about a specific artist's songs by its ID.

 ```ts
 ytmusic.getArtistSongs("UCTUR0sVEkD8T5MlSHqgaI_Q").then(artistSongs => {